haxeui/haxeui-kha/README.md

 	<img src="https://github.com/haxeui/haxeui-kha/raw/master/screen.png" />
 </p>

-**_Important Note: currently in the alpha release of `haxeui-kha` only the `Kha` HTML5 renderer is supported, using different renderer will most likely cause compilation errors._**

 ## Installation
  * `haxeui-kha` has a dependency to <a href="https://github.com/haxeui/haxeui-core">`haxeui-core`</a>, and so that too must be installed.
  * `haxeui-kha` also has a dependency to <a href="https://github.com/KTXSoftware/Kha">Kha</a>, please refer to the installation instructions on their <a href="https://github.com/KTXSoftware/Kha">site</a>.